kernelwernel/VMAware/README.md

 > This project is not soliciting the development of malware for any malicious intentions.
 Even if you intend to use it that way, it'll most likely be flagged by antiviruses anyway.

 - When will a 1.0 be available?
-> Pretty soon, maybe around November (I just started university a few days ago, so I can't guarantee anything)
+> Pretty soon, maybe around November (I just started university very recently, so I can't guarantee anything)

 ## Issues and pull requests 📬